Watching the hosta grow, 2000 miles away

 Not everything works.
 Some matters the kids might not be interested in so we just move on to something else.
 But more often than not, we hit the mark.

-“I want to see the pasta,” Sebastian said last spring.
+“I want to see the pasta,” Sebastian said one day this spring.

 “It’s hosta, not pasta,” we say, concealing a chuckle.
 “Let’s go see how it’s doing.”